outline/website/data/slack.md

 ### Sign In with Slack

 Sign In with Slack means your team doesn't have to worry about invites, passwords, or managing new team members.
-Everyone on your team can login with their existing Slack account and will automatically join your private knowledgebase.
+Everyone on your team can login with their existing Slack account and will automatically join your private knowledge base.

 > Note: Your team will also get a matching custom subdomain that you can link to from elsewhere.

-### Search your Knowledgebase
+### Search your Knowledge base

 Optionally [Connect to Slack](https://www.getoutline.com/settings/integrations/slack) to enable the `/outline` slack command.
 Once enabled, team members can easily search your wiki from within Slack by typing `/outline search term`, and post results directly back to the Slack channel.